brandonngithub/file-uploader/README.md

 - no validation and sanitization done to keep practice focus on other topics
 - need fix cant click see file details in folder
+- maybe add folder size which is all files in folder added

 ### Used